Find Any File (FAF)

-Launching Find Any File by a keyboard shortcut, just like it works with Spotlight
+Launch Find Any File with a keyboard shortcut, just like it works with Spotlight

-This can now (since version 1.6) be enabled directly in the Preferences window of Find Any File.
+This can be enabled in the Preferences window of Find Any File.

-For instance, to open FAF when pressing Command-F in the Finder, set the Hot Key up as follows:
+For instance, to open FAF whenever you type ^⌥F (ctrl-option-F) in any application, set the Hot Key up as follows: